Nash equilibrium in a singular stochastic game between two renewable power producers with price impact

-Let us now visualize both players strategies, depending on the electricity price at time $0$.
-We may distinguish four cases: \begin{itemize} \item[i)]$A(x)\le 0$: in this situation $\frac{2}{3}A(x)-y_i<0$, $i=1,2$ $\forall\, y\in \overline{D}$, therefore $I^1=I^2=0$.
-Roughly speaking, the electricity price is too low to justify any installation. \item[ii)]$0\le A(x)\le \frac{\theta}{2}$: in this price interval one or both players may install, depending on the initial condition $y\in \overline{D}$.
+Let us now visualize both players' strategies, depending on the {initial electricity price $x$.} We may distinguish four cases: \begin{itemize} \item[i)]$A(x)\le 0$: in this situation $\frac{2}{3}A(x)-y_i {\leq} 0$ for both $i=1,2$ {(as $y\in {D}$)}, therefore $I^1=I^2=0$.
+Roughly speaking, the electricity price is too low to justify any installation. \item[ii)]$0< A(x) \leq \frac{\theta}{2}$: in this price interval one or both players may install, depending on the initial condition $y\in {D}$.
 However the system will never reach saturation after any installation: indeed, let us assume for instance that $I^1>0$, and suppose by contradiction that the system reaches the maximum capacity.
 Then clearly